Rhodes-CS-Department/jupyterhub-deployment/README.md

 # Configure your environment

-1. The Kubernetes Engine API is already enabled for the project.
 1. Install `gcloud` via its [install page](https://cloud.google.com/sdk/install)
 1. Run `gcloud init` and log in to the Rhodes CS project.
 1. Install `kubectl` by running `gcloud components install kubectl`.